gliese876b/fairness_in_ssd/README.md

 # ✨ Fairness in SSD: Consolidated MARL Environment Setup

-This repository contains the primary code for "Fairness in SSD" and uses Git Submodules to manage key external dependencies: `meltingpot` and `BenchMARL`.
+This repository contains the primary code for "Fairness over Equality: Correcting Social Incentives in Asymmetric Sequential Social Dilemmas" and uses Git Submodules to manage key external dependencies: `meltingpot` and `BenchMARL`.

 ## ⚙️ Prerequisites